Vurv78/Autorun/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Simple, Small script that I autorun for gmod.
 I made this as a learning experience and to make a smaller version of https://github.com/lewisclark/glua-steal.
 (That repo is pretty large for what little it does..)
+If you want a more maintained version in Rust with more features alongside pre-built dlls, see: https://github.com/Vurv78/Autorun-rs.
+(Also much easier to build yourself thanks to cargo.)

 ## Features:
 - Basic lua dumping (hooked loadbuffer, loadbufferx, loadstring)